 ABOUT / FACULTY

-Marsh Matto – Co-Chair of the Interior Design Program at Paier College’s SASD in Bridgeport.
-Marsha Matto earned her B.S. in Interio Design from Mount Ida College and has over 20 years of detailed experience as a high end residential and commercial interior designer.
+Marsh Matto – Chair of the Interior Design Program at Paier College’s SASD in Bridgeport.
+Marsha Matto earned her B.S. in Interior Design from Mount Ida College and has over 20 years of detailed experience as a high end residential and commercial interior designer.
 She was founder of her first interior design firm, Savoir Faire Interiors in Westport CT, from 1997-2007.
-In 2007 she became founder of Point Of View Interiors, an exclusive residential and commercial interior design firm right in downtown Bridgeport, which she currently owns and operates.
+In 2007 she became founder of Point Of View Interiors, an exclusive residential and commercial interior design firm, which she currently owns and operates.
 Marsha’s work takes her through-out Fairfield County, Manhattan, the Hamptons and Miami Beach.
 Her design and construction expertise has earned several of her homes in Fairfield County the very prestigious HOBI award (home building industry award).
 She is also an active member of ASID.
-See her work in detail on her website, Marsha has been teaching at the University of Bridgeport for the past 3 years, and has lectured for SASD in China at Ludong University for two summers.
+See her work in detail on her website, Marsha had been teaching at the University of Bridgeport for the past 8 years, and has lectured for SASD in China at Ludong University for two summers.

 Peter Miserendino – Department Head of Graphic Design.
 Lecturer in Graphic Design.
 B.A., Visual Arts/ Illustration, Syracuse University; Associates Degree, Commercial Arts, SUNY.
 Illustrator and Graphic Designer; Instructor of Graphic Design for Connecticut Institute of Art; Adjunct teaching graphic art production, Elizabeth Seton College; Assistant Art Director at Troll Association, Inc., Mahwah, NJ; Art Director, Images Design, Darien, CT; Production Artist, The Ad Team, Yonkers, NY; sole proprietor of PT Pie Illustration and Graphic Design which provides online art, illustrations, and graphic design services for major corporations, publishers, and advertising agencies including PepsiCo, Union Carbide, Praxair, Dow Chemicals, Fujitsu, The Hartford, McGraw Hill, Stew Leonards, Hampton Brown, William Sadlier, GTE, Scholastic, Pearson Learning, and Ogilvy & Mather.
 Pete is also is a recording artist/performer and songwriter of solo acoustic guitar instrumentals with CDs available on Lighthouse Records; member of ASCAP.
 (2002)